Thesis Prize

 GWIC awards a yearly prize recognizing an outstanding Ph.D. thesis in the field of gravitational waves, the GWIC-Braccini Thesis Prize.

-The Gravitational Wave International Committee and the Friends of Stefano Braccini are pleased to announce the yearly prize recognising an outstanding Ph.D. thesis in the field of gravitational waves, the GWIC-Braccini Thesis Prize.
-Nominations for the 2023 GWIC-Braccini Thesis Prize are now open.
+The Gravitational Wave International Committee and the Friends of Stefano Braccini are pleased to announce the yearly prize recognizing an outstanding Ph.D. thesis in the field of gravitational waves, the GWIC-Braccini Thesis Prize.
+Nominations for the 2024 GWIC-Braccini Thesis Prize are now open.

-Eligibility: In this cycle, the prize will be awarded on a calendar year basis for 2023.
-The theses should have been accepted by their institutions between January 1, 2023 and 31 December 31, 2023.
-It is expected that many of the nominations will come from the member projects of GWIC, but this is not a requirement.
-Nominated theses may be in any language.
+Eligibility: In this cycle, the prize will be awarded on a calendar year basis for 2024.
+Theses should have been accepted by the relevant institution between January 1, 2024 and December 31, 2024.
 A committee selected from the gravitational-wave community will evaluate the nominations and select the winner.
 The selection committee will make all determinations about eligibility.

-Nominations: Nominations should be submitted by February 29, 2024.
-The nomination package consists of (i) the thesis, (ii) a letter of nomination, preferably from the thesis advisor, (iii) a supporting letter from another scientist familiar with the work, and (iv) a single-page abstract of the thesis written by the nominee.
+Nominations: Nominations should be submitted by February 28, 2025.
+The nomination package consists of (i) the thesis, (ii) a letter of nomination from the thesis advisor, (iii) a supporting letter from another scientist familiar with the work, and (iv) a single-page abstract of the thesis written by the nominee.
 The nomination and supporting letters should describe the importance and novelty of the research and the student's particular contribution.
+Because the large number of submissions imposes a significant burden on the jury, we request that each advisor submit a single nomination, and that they consider whether the thesis is indeed internationally competitive.

 Eleonora Polini (Universite Savoie Mont Blanc)